Wirtos/Rprint/README.md

 Why rprint?
   - It's easy to use
   - 8 times faster than print with stdout output and 10.7 without it
-  - It's opensource and pure-pythonized
+  - It's open-source and pure-pythonized
+  - Why not?

 ### Installation

 requires python 3 and up